Skip to content

 Products

 In order to search for products in Ecommerce Search, they first need to be ingested.
-Ingestion of products is done through the Ecommerce Search API, at /api/ingestion/segments/{segmentId}/products.
+Ingestion of products is done through the Ecommerce Search API, at /api/ingestion/segments/{segmentId}/products/.
 See the full API reference here.

 The Ecommerce Search ingestion API supports multiple sources of data.
 It is possible to ingest product data from e.g. the PIM, but also provide additional data from a different source.
-The primary ingestion endpoint is PUT /api/ingestion/segments/{segmentId}/products/bulk.
+The primary ingestion endpoint is PUT /api/ingestion/segments/{segmentId}/products/create-or-patch.

 Endpoint limits